jamestrimble/toy-verifier/README.md

 integer `lit` representing the negation of the variable whose number is `~lit`.

 Each `Constraint` is a >= constraint.
-The left-hand side is represented as a map from variable number to coefficent.
-Constraints are stored with only positive literals and possibly-negative coefficients.
-Each `Constraint` also stores its canonical form (with only positive coefficients and a non-negative right-hand side) in the `canonical_form` field.
-This is a 2-tuple, with the first element being a list of `(coef, literal)` pairs, and the second element being the right-hand side.
+The left-hand side is represented as a map from literal to coefficent, in canonical form (with only positive coefficients and a non-negative right-hand side).

 Unit propagation is done in a very simple way without watched literals, which is why it is so slow!